DC-Policy-Center/DC-Policy-Center.github.io/_posts/2018-09-17-millenials-public-schools.md

 permalink: /posts/millennials-public-schools/
 ---

-This is the methodology and data write up of the publication "Will children of current millennials become future public school students" found [here](https://www.dcpolicycenter.org/publications/future-public-school-students-report).
+This is the methodology and data write up of the publication "Will Children of Current Millennials Become Future Public School Students?" found [here](https://www.dcpolicycenter.org/publications/future-public-school-students-report).

-The data can be found <a href="../../assets/data-resources/millennials-public-school-enrollment-select-datasets.xlsx">here</a>.
+The data can be found <a href="https://DC-Policy-Center.github.io/assets/data-resources/Millennials-public-school-enrollment-select-datasets.xlsx">here</a>.

 # Methodology